 There are currently 36 Finnish higher education institutions which are spread throughout the whole country.
 The most northern university is the University of Lapland and the most southern universities are located in and around Helsinki.

 Here we highlight the overall performance of Finnish universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of Finnish universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), or below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture on the country’s strengths and areas for improvement.

-It becomes apparent that the vast majority of Finland’s higher education institutions performs well in view of international orientation as well as research.
+It becomes apparent that the vast majority of Finland’s higher education institutions performs well in view of international orientation as well as regional engagement.

 Whereas EU, EEA and Swiss citizens, as well as people holding long-term EU residence permits or EU Blue Card, are exempt from tuition fees of programmes/courses not taught in Finnish or Swedish, from 1 August 2017, international students have to pay fees.
 There is no strict amount international students have to pay, the fees vary per institution, but most of them are at least 1,500 EUR per academic year.
 The Average tuition fees for English-taught degrees are 5,000 – 18,000 EUR/year.
 For further information about tuition fees in Finland, click here.
 Moreover, no tuition fees are charged for postgraduate research/doctoral studies or any programmes/courses taught in Finnish or Swedish.